Waiting for a beard to grow in can feel a lot like watching grass grow. This may be frustrating if you’re trying to grow a full beard.

 Keep in mind that you inherit genes from both parents.
 Your dad’s beard may indicate what yours will be like, but so may your maternal grandfather’s.

 Beard growth fullness may also be affected by testosterone.
-There is some evidence that linear hair growth rate, meaning how fast your beard grows, is determined by the amount of dihydrotestosterone (DHT) you produce.
+There is that linear hair growth rate, meaning how fast your beard grows, is determined by the amount of dihydrotestosterone (DHT) you produce.

 DHT is a byproduct of testosterone, activated by an enzyme in the hair follicle’s oil glands.
 Beard growth rates can vary considerably.
 Once your beard growth pattern has become fully established, you may notice that your beard grows about 1/2 inch per month.